Ingy10/Ingy10/README.md

 ## Projects

 - **Wine App (In Progress):** This app will help train staff on the wine list and provide quick access to essential wine details, enabling them to confidently enhance the guest experience and drive wine sales.
+Built with Spring Boot, Java, Angular 19, PrimeNG 19 and TypeScript.
 - [Wine App Client](https://github.com/Ingy10/wine-app-frontend)
 - [Wine App Server](https://github.com/Ingy10/wine-app-backend)